BrippneyVargas/Promptguard_AI/README.md

 People paste sensitive data into AI chatbots every day without realizing where it goes; customer records, credentials, financials, source code, personal information.
 Once it's sent, it may be logged, retained, or used for training, and there's no undo.
 Existing options don't fill the gap: enterprise DLP tools cost thousands a month and need an IT team, general browser-security extensions are blind to what you type into a chat box, and "be careful" blog posts aren't a product.

-PromptGuard is a free, open-source browser extension that catches this **before** it happens — entirely on your device.
+PromptGuard is a free, open-source browser extension that catches this **before** it happens; entirely on your device.

 ## Features

-- **Pre-send scanning** — detects SSNs, credit card numbers (Luhn-validated), emails, phone numbers, and API keys/secrets (AWS, OpenAI, Anthropic, GitHub, Slack, private key blocks)
+- **Pre-send scanning**: detects SSNs, credit card numbers (Luhn-validated), emails, phone numbers, and API keys/secrets (AWS, OpenAI, Anthropic, GitHub, Slack, private key blocks)
-- **Redact & send** — swap flagged text for `[REDACTED:TYPE]` and send safely instead of canceling outright
+- **Redact & send**: swap flagged text for `[REDACTED:TYPE]` and send safely instead of canceling outright
-- **Plain-English warnings** — see exactly what was flagged and why, then decide: cancel, redact, or send anyway
+- **Plain-English warnings**: see exactly what was flagged and why, then decide: cancel, redact, or send anyway
-- **100% local** — detection runs entirely in your browser; nothing is transmitted or logged anywhere
+- **100% local**: detection runs entirely in your browser; nothing is transmitted or logged anywhere
-- **Works across chatbots** — ChatGPT, Claude, and Gemini out of the box; easy to extend to more
+- **Works across chatbots**: ChatGPT, Claude, and Gemini out of the box; easy to extend to more

 ## Screenshot